Pixboost/pixboost-js/README.md

-Lazy loading is using [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) feature that supports by all [major browsers](https://caniuse.com/#search=intersectionObserver) except Safari.
+Lazy loading is using [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) feature that supports by all [major browsers](https://caniuse.com/#search=intersectionObserver) except for Safari.
 You can use polyfill, but make sure that you are doing thorough testing (see more details in [lazy loading](#lazy-loading) section).

 ## Build